ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

 There is an extensive list of experiment parameters that a user can set when configuring the experiment.
 Not all of these parameters need to be set explicitly by the user in ``config.yaml``.
 If a user does not define a variable in the ``config.yaml`` script, its value in ``config_defaults.yaml`` will be used, or the value will be reset depending on other parameters, such as the platform (``MACHINE``) selected for the experiment.

+When a Jinja expression is used to refer to other values, it will be evaluated by ``uwtools`` as a string.
+In some cases, it is important that the value is appropriately typed.
+The ``uwtools`` YAML language supports several pyYAML tags that apply appropriate typing.
+You can find more information about the Custom Tags in the `uwtools docs <https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/tags.html>__`.
+For example, those may be ``!int``, ``!float``, ``!bool``, etc.

 .. note::
    The ``config_defaults.yaml`` file contains the full list of experiment parameters that a user may set in ``config.yaml``.
 The user cannot set parameters in ``config.yaml`` that are not initialized in ``config_defaults.yaml``, with the notable exception of the ``rocoto`` section, described in :numref:`Chapter %s <DefineWorkflow>`.